Spacial/awesome-systools/README.md

 # Fun

 * [VIM Clutch](https://github.com/alevchuk/vim-clutch) is a hardware pedal for improved text editing speed for users of the magnificent VIM text editor
+* [wtf](https://github.com/senorprogrammer/wtf): The personal information dashboard for your terminal.

 # Stuff